 Norman County Historical Society

 Thank you for your patience as we move our online Norman County genealogy resources to this website.
 They will now be located under the “Resource Center” tab.
 You will find some links now and more will be moving shortly.

 NCHS offers educational opportunities and social interaction for children and adults.

 One of the most popular activities is Coffee and Conversation” which is held every Wednesday morning from the end of May through September.
-Click on the Events tab on the top toolbar to see the topic of the week.
-Adults and children, come to learn about and discuss various topics, primarily dealing with the history of the county.
+Click on the Events tab on the top toolbar to see the week’s topic.
+Adults and children, come to learn about and discuss various topics, primarily dealing with the county’s history.
 It’s also a social time to visit and enjoy the company of friends and neighbors.
-Try IT Tuesday’s appeal to the interactive and creative side of our participants with activities such as soap making, weaving, rug making, and a variety of other activities,

 The Society’s home in the Log Cabin in Prairie Village has become the gathering place for both young and old.
 Our motto is “If there is a car in the parking lot- stop in.
 The coffee is always on.”